 Functions are “first class citizens” (native objects) in JavaScript.

-Also, a function combined with the new
+Also, a function combined with the new operator is a new object factory!

 You an also create anonymous functions and attach them to objects as named methods.